ai-se/ai-se.github.io/index.md

   alleviate development costs and the development effort associated with AI tools.

-So we explore:

-+ AI for SE applications as well as
+So we explore AI for SE applications as well as
-+ SE for AI applications.
+SE for AI applications.

-What to learn more?
-Then please read more on...
+To learn more about the lab, learn some more about...

 + [Our people](people);
 + [Our projects](projects).